daviddechaux/Kingmaker/readme.md

 Interaction : [Interactjs](http://interactjs.io/)
 Color Picker : [Farbtastic](http://acko.net/blog/farbtastic-jquery-color-picker-plug-in/)

 > http://raphaeljs.com/
 > Animating Clip Paths
 > https://d3js.org/

 ## Todo :
 - Save before quit
-- Adjust css to have all icon on the same size (more or less)
+- Adjust CSS to have all icon on the same size (more or less)
 - Use data instead of crappy css class method like I did
-- Add a hint on fields (name and title) : disable some characteres on names
+- Add a hint on fields (title) : disable some characteres on names
 - Create capital
 - Use Lucian POC for Javascript Object
 - Sort dropdown alphabetically
-- Add a crow on the player token, and make this crown evovle with the size of the kingdom (check https://upload.wikimedia.org/wikipedia/commons/8/86/Meuble_h%C3%A9raldique_Couronnes_fran%C3%A7aises.svg)
+- Add a [crown](https://upload.wikimedia.org/wikipedia/commons/8/86/Meuble_h%C3%A9raldique_Couronnes_fran%C3%A7aises.svg) on the player token, and make this crown evolve with the size of the kingdom
 - Add army tokens (that must be factionnable)
 - Switch hex numerotation with radiobutton
+- Custom CSS on checkbox
+- Create Road

 ## In progress :
 - Create factions : Claim hexagone